- The Writing Social

 + 7:30pm – wrap upAll readers welcome, no purchase necessary!
 No need to register – just pop in.
 See you there & happy reading!

-- The Reading Social: Torquay’s Silent Reading Club
+- The Reading Social: Torquay’s Silent Book Club

 Upstairs @ TQ BeerWorks, 1A Abbey Crescent, Torquay